mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![View of Feldtmann Lake from the ridge](https://i.imgur.com/wohE1My.jpg) *View of Feldtmann Lake from the ridge*

-Again, we were the first group into camp and had our pick of campsites.
+We were the first group into camp and had our pick of campsites.
 Truthfully, all the campsites at Feldtmann Lake are great, with most of them either right on the lake or with clear views of the water.
 A strong wind was blowing in from the northeast off the lake, but we decided to take our chances with a campsite right on the shore.
 After setting up camp, eating dinner, and checking for moose, we took the side trail to Rainbow Cove on Lake Superior.

 ![Campsite at Feldtmann Lake](https://i.imgur.com/NbxrmKa.jpg)

-The upshot of the wide coming from the northeast was that the southwest-facing Rainbow Cove was incredibly calm.
-If it had been a bit earlier in the day or sunnier, I would have definitely hopped into Lake Superior.
+The upshot of the wind coming from the northeast was that the southwest-facing Rainbow Cove was incredibly calm.
+If it had been a bit earlier in the day or sunnier, I would have definitely hopped into Lake Superior for another swim.

 ![Rainbow Cove](https://i.imgur.com/3yJabGz.jpg)
 *Rainbow Cove*

 We spent a couple hours exploring the cove and then headed back to camp before sunset.
 We scanned the treeline intently looking for moose but did not see any.
 Just as it was almost completely dark, we did see some kind of aquatic mammal (maybe an otter?) chowing down on a dead fish close to shore.
 We finally called it a night around 10 PM.
 Not more than 5-10 minutes later, we heard very loud splashing just off shore and hustled out of our tents to investigate.
-Despite our best efforts of training our lights into the water, all we were able to make out was a dark shape (or maybe shapes?) and the reflection of two eyes looking back at us.
+Despite our best efforts to focus our lights out into the water, all we were able to make out was a dark shape (or maybe shapes?) and the reflection of eyes looking back at us.
 It had to be a moose, but we had no conclusive proof.

 ![Sunset at Feldtmann Lake](https://i.imgur.com/YFLlDvv.jpg) *Sunset at Feldtmann Lake*

 # Day 4

 Woke up again shortly after 7:00 AM to overcast skies.
 Two women staying at the next campsite over were up early filtering water and getting ready to hit the trail.
-Barely a few minutes after the left the shore to pack up, a bull moose walked out from the woods just past their camp into the lake.
+Barely a few minutes after they left the shore to pack up, a bull moose walked out from the woods just past their camp into the lake.
 I gathered everyone from our camp to make sure they saw it, and soon what looked like the entire campground was silently assembled on the shore to watch the moose.
-Having never seen on in person before, I was fascinated that they swim out into deeper water and then submerge to eat seaweed from the bottom.
+Having never seen one in person before, I was fascinated that they swim out into deeper water and then submerge to eat seaweed from the bottom.

 ![Moose at Feldtmann Lake](https://i.imgur.com/ytKeROd.jpg) *Finally saw a moose!*